arroiz/guidelines/README.md

 ## Patterns

 This document have all patterns for my projects.
-I decided put it in a repository to a form of documentation, also, this may be used for another people and it was open for PR or Issues to improve the quality of the process.
+I decided put it in a repository to a form of documentation.

 ### Repository names